 - Carbon Dioxide (CO2)

 - Methane (CH4)

 - Boron (B)

-The process of producing electricity from geothermal energy can also affect water quality.
+Geothermal power plants can also affect water quality.
 Chemicals used at some facilities occasionally leak and pollute the water table.
-Although technology exists for the safe use of these chemicals, there is always the potential for leakage to occur.
+Although the technology exists for the safe use of these chemicals, there is always the potential for leakage to occur.

-Taking the above into consideration, geothermal energy is still very environmentally friendly.
+Even when we take the above into consideration, geothermal energy is still better for the environment than fossil fuels.

 Human activity can affect the sustainability of geothermal energy.
 Studies show that without careful management of geothermal reservoirs, they can become depleted.
 In such cases, geothermal power plants would become useless until the reservoir recovers.

 Advancements in technology are helping to make sustainability concerns less of an issue.
 Nowadays, after geothermal fluids have been used, they can be injected back to their source.
 As a result of this, there is less chance of a geothermal well being depleted.